asayers/recipes/food/murgh_makhani.md

    chicken from the marinade and place it in the pan.
 Add the remaining marinade to the blender and blend to a paste.
 Pour the sauce back into the pan and place on high heat.
 7. Boil the chicken in the sauce.
-Add the cream to bulk it out.
-Add spices to taste.
+When it's cooked through, begin correcting the texture and flavour.
+Add cream to smooth the sauce out, and additional spices to improve the taste.
 8. Destarch the rice and add it with salt and pepper to a pan of boiling water.
    Place naan breads in oven.
 9. Make sure the chicken is cooked through.
 Decorate with a swirl of cream and